agourlay/omnibus/README.md

 If you publish a message at the "/animals" level, all subtopics will receive it as well.

-It is possible to DELETE a topic and all its subtopics via a password protected administration API.
+It is possible to DELETE a topic and all its subtopics via the [administration](https://github.com/agourlay/omnibus#administration) API.

 And finally you can subscribe to the notifications on a topic.